sjoblomj/incunable/documentation/input/index/index.md

 The engine is made up of a series of awk scripts, along with some Bash and Python thrown in to manage the scripts.

-Incunable only has support for a flat file structure.
-Each page should have its own directory.
+Each page to process should have its own directory.
 The page content must be in a file called index.md, and any images or resources should also be in this directory.
 For each directory *[dir]*, Incunable will take the page content, work through any templates, and output a file called "[dir].html" and a folder called "[dir]-files" where the images and resources are (where "[dir]" is the name of the directory).
+Any directory structure of the input will be preserved in the output.

-Incunable is well suited for creating simple static webpages, although dynamic content can be included as well; see the [Includes page](includes.html).
+Incunable is well suited for creating simple static webpages, although dynamic content can be included as well; see the [Includes page](examples/includes.html).

 ## Template example